drikusroor/everybody-codes/README.md

   - For now, use substring as all camera ids are in the same place in the string

 - Need to filter out ERROR line from csv file

+### 10:30 - 10.45

+- "Serveer de data uit de csv vanuit een web-API, zodat een webapplicatie die data ergens kan ophalen."

+  - What is meant by "de data"?
+All the data or the data filtered by name?
+For now, I choose all data.

+- Need to eliminate the "ERROR" line in the csv earlier in the process so that the API will not get dirty data.